seventown/hugo/content/articles/bridge-guide.md

 Teams mode (4v4) have (in general) one defender, one support, and 2 attackers.
 The defender&nbsp;**hippos**&nbsp;while the support kills opposing attackers so the defender has time to hippo.
 The 2 attackers’ main objective is to get goals and build pressure, but also to kill opposing attackers.

+In sweaty solo matches, you have a choice to either hippo or attack.
+The opponent would probably hippo so attacking gives you more high ground while hippoing is better for the long game.
+Most people who attack first hippo later anyways.
+The attacking first strategy works on maps like Sorcery and Aquatica, but not so much on Tundra.
+Hippoing on Urban, Cheesy, and Tundra is a no-brainer because it takes only a few seconds and it's effective.

 ### Map knowledge:

+I have a gallery on bridge-maps&nbsp;[here.](https://seventown.xyz/gallerys/bridge-maps/)

 Hippo maps include:&nbsp; **Sorcery, Mr Cheesy, Hyperfrost, Galaxy, Fortress, Flora, Dojo, Chronon, Boo, Atlantis, Aquatica, Urban, Tundra, Treehouse, Sunstone, and Stumped.**